Users and authentication in Quick Deploy

 - In Citrix Cloud, set Workspace authentication to use the connected method.

 The Managed Azure AD authentication method is configured by default.
-That is, it is automatically connected in Citrix Cloud, and Workspace authentication is automatically set to use Managed Azure AD for this service.
+That is, it is automatically connected in Citrix Cloud, and Workspace authentication is automatically set to use Managed Azure AD for Citrix DaaS (formerly Citrix Virtual Apps and Desktops service).
 If you want to use this method (and have not previously configured a different method), continue with Add and delete users in Managed Azure AD.

 To change the authentication method: